 Our society’s tendency to see women as victims in the scenarios above is part of our social programming as Americans.
 It’s also one of the biggest remaining obstacles to real gender equality.

-So why do so many feminists turn a blind eye to this form of female privilege?
+So why do so many other self-proclaimed feminists still turn a blind eye to this form of female privilege?

 Why are they not clamoring for equal treatment, regardless of whether it brings American women benefits or burdens?

 It has to be because so many women on the left now believe sexism isn't sexism when it favors women.

 This form of group bias is no different than the misguided idea that men make better cops and firefighters than women.
 As if there are no exceptionally weak men and exceptionally strong women.

 The same kind of obvious sexism still permeates our family court system, which has ripped apart tens of millions of families in the past 50 years by vilifying working class men and reducing them to financial servitude.

 Don’t take my word for it.
 Ask any woman whose sons have been through a divorce and they’ll tell you the institutional bias against poor and middle class men is absolutely shocking.
 It's one reason why 27 percent of fathers have no further contact with their kids afterward.